kideny/phalcon-mvc-template/README.md

 Also you can override application config by creating app/config/config.php (already gitignored).
 Installing Dependencies via Composer

-Qaytmaydi's dependencies must be installed using Composer.
+DragonPHP's dependencies must be installed using Composer.
 Install composer in a common location or in your project:

 curl -s http://getcomposer.org/installer | php